“Rockefeller-funded CIA Threatens Australian Coal Industry”, Claims Mining Magnate

 Stephen: This story has just broken here in Australia and involves some sweeping claims by ultra-rich Australian mining magnate Clive Palmer.
 Multi-billionaire Mr Palmer is one of Australia’s three richest people, all of whom were singled out by our Treasurer and Deputy Prime Minister, Wayne Swan recently when he said: “Australia’s economic success is at risk from a tiny minority of wealthy business people”.

-Mr Palmer today, Australia’s economic success is at risk from the CIA (yes the CIA) and The Rockefeller Foundation.
+But according to Mr Palmer today, Australia’s economic success is at risk from the CIA (yes the CIA) and The Rockefeller Foundation.

 On the day after the Australian parliament passed a new mining tax, which taxes our mining companies in a way they’ve never been taxed before, Mr Palmer suddenly lashed out at a surprise “enemy”.
-He claimed that the CIA
+He claimed that the CIA and The Rockefeller Foundation were behind moves to destroy the Australian coal mining industry and that they were funding our Greens party and the environmental movement.

 The dust has not settled.
 But what if he is correct and this is the beginning of an new unveiling of overseas’ industry interference by the incredibly influential and powerfully wealthy in another country?
 Are the very rich now standing up to the very rich?
 It could set the agenda for other dramatic revelations from around the world.